stanford-rc/www.sherlock.stanford.edu/src/docs/software/install.md

     the full rationale and alternatives.

+## Containers

+For software that is difficult to compile, has complex system dependencies, or requires a specific OS environment, using a container image is often simpler than building from source.
+[Apptainer][url_apptainer] and [Enroot][url_enroot] are available on Sherlock and can run images from Docker Hub or other registries directly on compute nodes, without any installation step.

+See the [Containers page][url_containers] for details.

 ## Getting help with installations

 Build failures often come down to missing dependencies, incompatible flags, or